ANTONIO MARIA COSTA

 1963-1964 Professor of Economics at the Moscow University (MGU, USSR) and at the Academy of Sciences of the USSR (Moscow): first western economist ever in such a position.

-A list of publications (consisting of dozens of books and articles, in addition to hundred of speeches) is available upon request.
+A list of additional publications (consisting of dozens of books and articles, in addition to hundred of speeches) is available upon request.
 Most of this research material was put together with staff during the institutional tenure as Secretary General/Director General/Executive Director of OECD, EU, EBRD and UNODC.

 The site Costa’s Corner (visible at the home page of www.AntonioMariaCosta.com) publishes many of the publications, speeches and reports